NorbertXYZ/eclipse/README.md

 ## Using ports

 So today I could make a successfull build of the port - at least with a "fake" port called eclipse-4.32 which I created in /usr/ports/java and which run successfully.
-I extracted the file port.tgz and run: "make; make install".
+I extracted the file port.tgz or downloaded the folder content of port and run: "make; make install".

 There may be small adaptations neccessary - e.g. I put all patches in 1 file.
 But it was more conveniant for me.